Transitions Day Retreats

 You’ve built a life, a career, and a sense of self.
 And, you’ve likely navigated your share of challenges with both courage and grace.
 You want to always show up with strength and purpose.

 But now something is shifting.
 A role ends or begins at work.
+Or you are considering retiring.
 Or something’s happening at home that requires you to change your career.

 Or maybe you simply feel the quiet pull toward something that no longer fits into your old (or current) story.